Becoming an Optician in Missouri

 |Region||Total Employment||Mean Hourly Wage||Mean Annual Salary||10% Percentile||25% Percentile||Median||75% Percentile||90% Percentile|

 Working as an Optician in Missouri

 If you train or learn to become an optician and pass the national certification exams, you will be in a good position to land a great job in Missouri.
 While most opticians work in optometry practices, there are other options too.
-You may be hired to work in a lab or a clinic, in a hospital or for an ophthalmologist or other type of physician.
-The career growth in opticianry is expected to remain strong for years to come, so there will be plenty of opportunities for employment in this rewarding field.
+You may be hired to work in a lab or a clinic, in a hospital, or as an ophthalmologist or other type of physician.
+Career growth in opticianry is expected to remain strong for years to come, so there will be plenty of opportunities for employment in this rewarding field.